fossadev/fossabot-docs/docs/variables/bttvemotes.md

 # $(bttvemotes)

-Returns a list of all currently enabled BTTV emotes of a Twitch channel.
+Returns a list of all currently enabled BetterTTV emotes of a Twitch channel.

 :::info

-The maximum length of the output may cause not all currently enabled BTTV emotes to be listed at all times.
+The maximum length of the output may cause not all currently enabled BetterTTV emotes to be listed at all times.

 :::

 #### Parameters

-This variable takes **one** *optional* parameter that is a **Twitch username** of who to fetch a list of all currently enabled BTTV emotes of.
+This variable takes **one** *optional* parameter that is a **Twitch username** of who to fetch a list of all currently enabled BetterTTV emotes of.
 Defaults to the current broadcaster's username if not provided.

 #### Example Output